 This post is also available in: Svenska

-Urinary tract infection (often referred to as UTI) is common in babies and in older children.
+Urinary tract infections (often referred to as UTI) are common in babies and in older children.
 UTI with a fever, or pelvic inflammatory disease, can become dangerous and needs to be treated quickly with antibiotics.
 UTI without fever, also known as cystitis, is very unpleasant but not dangerous.
 Antibiotics can also help there.

 Urinary tract infection in babies and young children

 Infants may also have UTIs without a fever.
-In this case, they are not eating, nor gaining weight.
+In this case, they are not eating well, nor are they gaining weight.
 Then it’s always good to take a urine sample.